Student Leadership Conference

 Industry partners provide workshops, event speakers, conduct mock interviews and identify candidates for internship and full time STEM positions.

 Students are selected by their MESA directors based upon demonstrated potential to be future leaders for their college, the MESA program, their community and ultimately, their professional field.
 All undergraduate levels are invited; however, priority is given to junior and senior students.
+Student attendance is by invitation only, please check with your local MESA Center Director to see if you are selected to attend this years event.

 200 selected MESA computer science and engineering undergraduate students